 They Can Help With Walking In General

-While I wouldn’t exactly say an electric scooter is critical piece of exercise equipment, but I would go as far as to say they can help you be more active.
+While I wouldn’t exactly say an electric scooter is a critical piece of exercise equipment, but I would go as far as to say they can help you be more active.

-Lack of motivation and commitment are some of the realities we face when it comes to staying active, when being active is just too hard a lot of the time.
+Lack of motivation and commitment are some of the realities we face when it comes to staying active when being active is just too hard a lot of the time.
 So why not have something fun to help in these times of need.

 This way you still get some exercise in without having it feel like a drag.
 People with difficulties walking long distances can also find relief from using a device like this as well.

-Heavy People Have The Option To Ride An Electric Scooter
+Heavy People Have Electric Scooter Options

 At the end of the day, not many people would NEED a e-scooter.
 For some its more of a thrill than a necessity.
 But unfortunately, one of the biggest downsides to being heavy is that the majority of products suitable for us can cost a lot more.